xyproto/sdl2-examples/lisp/README.md

 # Common Lisp

-The example uses SDL2 and QuickLisp, and is based on examples from [cl-sdl2](https://github.com/lispgames/cl-sdl2).
+This example uses SDL2 and QuickLisp, and is based on examples from [cl-sdl2](https://github.com/lispgames/cl-sdl2).

 The main function and package name are defined at the top of the `Makefile`.